Ed Asner: 2010–2021: Later roles

 Asner also provided voice-over narration for many documentaries and films about social activism, including Tiger by the Tail, a documentary film detailing the efforts of Eric Mann and the Campaign to keep General Motors' Van Nuys assembly plant running.
 He also recorded for a public radio show and podcast, Playing On Air, appearing in Warren Leight's The Final Interrogation of Ceaucescu's Dog with Jesse Eisenberg, and Mike Reiss's New York Story.
-Asner was the voice-over narrator for the 2016 documentary Behind the Fear: The Hidden Story of HIV, directed by Nicole Zwiren, a controversial study on the AIDS debate.
+Asner was the voice-over narrator for the 2016 documentary Behind the Fear: The Hidden Story of HIV.
 A 2014 documentary titled My Friend Ed, directed by Sharon Baker, focused on the actor's life and career.
 It won Best Short Documentary at the New York City Independent Film Festival.
 During interviews for a 2019 book on the history of Chicago theater, Asner told the author he preferred to be credited for his work as "Edward" rather than "Ed" because he felt the longer name held the page or screen better.

 In 2018, Asner was cast in the Netflix dark comedy, Dead to Me, which premiered on May 3, 2019.
-The series also stars Christina Applegate, Linda Cardellini, and James Marsden.
 Asner also had a recurring guest role in the 2018–2025 series Cobra Kai, portraying Johnny Lawrence's step-father, Sid Weinberg, in seasons one and three.
 A memorial tribute to Asner preceded the credits in Cobra Kai season 4, episode 1, "Let's Begin".
 In 2020 he guest starred in an episode of the eleventh and final season of Modern Family and in 2021 played himself in a sketch on Let's Be Real.
-The 2019 feature documentary by Kurt Jacobsen and Warren Leming entitled Ed Asner: On Stage and Off premiered at the American Documentary Film Festival in Palm Springs, which Asner attended, and since screened at a dozen more festivals, including a European premiere at the Oxford International Film Festival.
+A 2019 feature documentary by Kurt Jacobsen and Warren Leming entitled Ed Asner: On Stage and Off premiered at the American Documentary Film Festival in Palm Springs, which Asner attended.
 In 2013, he played Santa in Christmas on the Bayou.

-Beginning in 2016, Asner took on the role of Holocaust survivor Milton Salesman in Jeff Cohen's acclaimed play The Soap Myth in a reading at Lincoln Center's Bruno Walter Theatre in New York City.
+Beginning in 2016, Asner took on the role of Holocaust survivor Milton Saltzman in Jeff Cohen's acclaimed play The Soap Myth in a reading at Lincoln Center's Bruno Walter Theatre in New York City.
 He subsequently toured for the next three years in "concert readings" of the play in more than a dozen cities across the United States.
-In 2019, PBS flagship station WNET filmed the concert reading at New York's Center for Jewish History for their All Arts channel.
-The performance, which is available for free, world-wide live-streaming, co-stars Tovah Feldshuh, Ned Eisenberg, and Liba Vaynberg.
+In 2019, PBS flagship station WNET filmed the concert reading at New York's Center for Jewish History for their All Arts channel and posted online for free.

 In the week before his death, Asner told his frequent collaborators, Greg Palast and Leni Badpenny, that he soon would be doing three one-act plays.